 The reed is one of the most important factors affecting tone.
 Oboes and bassoons use a "double reed," meaning there are two reeds vibrating against each other to produce a tone.
 These two reeds, made from Arundo Donax cane, are tied onto a metal tube called a "staple," and the staple's cork is inserted into the oboe (or onto a bocal for bassoon and English horn).
 Students should have 3 good reeds at all times.
 Do not wait until you have one left to order more.

 The tone of handmade reeds is superior to that of machine-made, and I strongly encourage students to use them after a few months of playing.
 Most music stores do not carry handmade reeds.
-To order handmade oboe, English horn, and bassoon reeds, go to my Resources page.

 The natural fibers of a reed are easily affected by moisture/saliva, mouth pressure, temperature/weather, and time, which causes the reed to be in a constant state of change.
 Brand new reeds need to be "broken in" for a week.
 Each reed has its own set of strengths and weaknesses, and even these change over time.
 I can adjust your reed as needed to keep it at its best.